Biographies of the greatest mathematicians are in separate files by birth year:

 Other early cultures also developed some mathematics.
 The ancient Mayans apparently had a place-value system with zero before the Hindus did; Aztec architecture implies practical geometry skills.
 Ancient China certainly developed mathematics, though little written evidence survives prior to Chang Tshang's famous book.

 Thales of Miletus (ca 624 - 546 BC) Greek domain

-Thales was also an astronomer; he invented the 365-day calendar, introduced the use of Ursa Minor for finding North, and is the first person believed to have correctly predicted a solar eclipse.
+Thales was also an astronomer; he invented the 365-day calendar, introduced the use of Ursa Minor for finding North, invented the gnomonic map projection (the first of many methods known today to map (part of) the surface of a sphere to a plane, and is the first person believed to have correctly predicted a solar eclipse.
 His theories of physics would seem quaint today, but he seems to have been the first to describe magnetism and static electricity.
 Aristotle said, "To Thales the primary question was not what do we know, but how do we know it."
 Thales was also a politician, ethicist, and military strategist.
 It is said he once leased all available olive presses after predicting a good olive season; he did this not for the wealth itself, but as a demonstration of the use of intelligence in business.
 Thales' writings have not survived and are known only second-hand.
 Since his famous theorems of geometry were probably already known in ancient Babylon, his importance derives from imparting the notions of mathematical proof and the scientific method to ancient Greeks.